 SERVE: Serve salad onto plates and drizzle the last bit of dressing onto individual servings.
 Enjoy soon after being prepared, since this salad doesn't sit well with the dressing and ingredients.
 If you want to save leftovers, only dress and combine the ingredients that will be eaten the same day.

+Note 1: If you prefer to peel and chop your own butternut squash, you'll need 1 small-to-medium-sized butternut squash, which will yield about 4 heaping cups of cut squash.
 Note 2: I buy the "salad-ready" honey-roasted almonds for this salad.
 To candy your own almonds, combine 1 cup sliced almonds with 1/3 cup white sugar a large skillet.
 Set the heat to medium-high and stir constantly.
 The sugar will begin to melt and become a sticky liquid and then cling to the almonds.
 This takes about 3-4 minutes -- watch carefully and stir constantly to avoid burning the nuts.
 Spread the candied almonds on a sheet of parchment paper and let harden.
 Break apart and use in this salad.